Expert Answers on Indian Sandstone Paving

 Yes, Indian sandstone should be laid on a full mortar bed, not spot bedding or dot and dab.
 A full bed supports the whole slab, reduces hollow areas and helps prevent movement, cracking and patchy drying marks.
 This is especially important because natural stone can vary slightly in thickness and bedding structure.

 For most pedestrian patios, Indian sandstone is commonly laid over a compacted MOT Type 1 sub-base of around 100 mm, subject to ground conditions and project requirements.
 The sub-base must be stable, well compacted and correctly shaped for drainage.
 Weak ground, heavy use or poor drainage may require a deeper build-up.
+More details.

 Indian sandstone paving should be laid with a slight fall to move surface water away from buildings and avoid standing water.
 A common patio fall is around 1:60 to 1:80, depending on the site.
 Drainage should be planned before laying, especially around house walls, steps, thresholds and drainage channels.